How One Hockey Mom Streams 30+ Youth Hockey Games Solo Each Season Using OBS and Live Scoreboards

 The Challenge: Keeping Family Connected to Youth Hockey Across the Country

-When your kids play competitive travel hockey—with a season costing $7,000 per player, tournaments across the United States from Boston to Denver, and 50-55 games spread over eight months—not every family member can attend every game.
-For Sarah, an electrical engineer in the Southwest, this reality hit close to home.
+When your kids play competitive travel hockey—$7,000 per player, 50-55 games across eight months—not every family can attend.
+For Summer, an electrical engineer in Henderson, Nevada, this sparked a solution.

 "I would stream the games for my parents because they couldn't make it to all the games.
-My mom has Parkinson's, so she didn't always feel well, so I'm like, 'Oh, I'll stream them and that way you can watch them from home.'"
+My mom has Parkinson's, so she didn't always feel well."

 But the challenge isn't just streaming video—it's doing everything at once:

-• Play-by-play commentary: Announcing every play, goal, penalty, and player name in real-time
+• Play-by-play commentary: Announcing every play in real-time

-• Scorekeeping: Maintaining accurate score, game clock, period, and power play status
+• Scorekeeping: Maintaining accurate score and game clock

-• Technical troubleshooting: Managing WiFi connectivity, OBS Studio, overlays, and stream health
+• Technical troubleshooting: Managing WiFi, OBS, and stream health

-• Post-production: Adding YouTube bookmarks to each goal after every game
+• Post-production: Adding YouTube bookmarks for each goal

 The biggest constraint?
 She only has two hands.